semaphoreP/codeastro/Day3/exampledoc/README.md

 $ pip install sphinxcontrib-napoleon sphinx-rtd-theme
 ```

+3. Copy the `exampledocs` directory somewhere into your repo and `cd` into it.

-3. Now we are ready to initialize the documentation.
+4. Now we are ready to initialize the documentation.
 Start by making a `docs` directory in your repo.
 Then run `sphinx-quickstart`
 ```
 $ mkdir docs
 $ sphinx-quickstart